|Occupation||Executive Chairman, McLaren Group|

 Click here to subscribe to our print edition!

-Paul Walsh was described by Philippe Naughton in The Times as “tall, paunchy, balding and thickset…[with] a burly confidence that exudes from every pore…a bluff Mancunian whose blokeish humour masks a fiercely competitive nature”.
-Walsh claims to lead a “relatively modest” life that is dominated by work.
+Philippe Naughton described Walsh in The Times as “tall, paunchy, balding and thickset…[with] a burly confidence that exudes from every pore…a bluff Mancunian whose blokeish humour masks a fiercely competitive nature”.
+Walsh claims to lead a “relatively modest” life dominated by work.
 At Diageo, he spent around half of his time in various foreign countries, totalling over 5 million air miles.

 Walsh met Manchester-born Nicolette (Nikki) in London in 1978.
 They married in 1980 and have a son, Dean Paul Walsh.
 They separated in 2006.